jw1912/bullet/README.md

 The specifications for the data formats are found in the [bulletformat](https://github.com/jw1912/bulletformat) crate.

-Additionally, each type implements `from_raw` which is recommended for use if your engine is written in Rust (or you don't mind FFI).
+Additionally, each type implements `from_raw` which is recommended for use in datagen if your engine is written in Rust (or you don't mind FFI).

 All data types at present are 32 bytes, so you can use [marlinflow-utils](https://github.com/jnlt3/marlinflow) to shuffle and interleave files.